"Jack! Jack, wake up!"

-"Lets go towards the border," replied Sophie.
+"Let's go towards the border," Sophie replied.
 "I've never seen Grayling River."

 "Er, let's not!
 It's too far and too dangerous."

-"Even if it wasn't too dangerous, it's still too far.
+"Even if it isn't too dangerous, it's still too far.
 We need to be back before the Daystar rises or we'll be spotted for sure."

 "Atalanta can get us back in plenty of time.
-She's the fastest Drathos in Marpesia."
+She's the fastest Drathos in the whole of Marpesia."

-"That she may be, Soph.
-But it's not worth the risk.
-We'll go east to the Ranges."
-Jack leaned to the left to change direction but Atalanta resisted and continued Southwards.
+"That she may be, Soph, but it's not worth the risk.
+We'll go to the West."
+Jack leaned to the right to change direction but Atalanta resisted and continued southwards.
 "You're ganging up on me now.
 Really?
-I suppose you think you're fast enough to get us back in time do you?"
+I suppose you think you're fast enough to get us back in time too?'